Trinity Center in Trinity County, California — The American West (Pacific Coastal)

 to honor Trinity County Resident

 above and beyond the call of duty during

 Erected 1997 by Trinity County Board of Supervisors and “A Grateful Community”.

 Marker series.
 This marker is included in the Medal of Honor Recipients marker series.

 Location.
 40° 59.227′ N, 122° 41.786′ W. Marker is in Trinity Center, California, in Trinity County.
 Marker is on Airport Road.
+This marker is near the north end of the airport runway.
 Touch for map.
-This marker is near the north end of the airport runway.
 Marker is in this post office area: Trinity Center CA 96091, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 7 miles of this marker, measured as the crow flies.
 Trinity Centre Then – Trinity Center Now. (approx. 0.6 miles away); Turning Water into Gold (approx. 2.2 miles away); Bucket Line Dredges (approx. 4.6 miles away); Carrville (approx. 5.4 miles away); The Bowerman Barn (approx. 7.1 miles away).

 1. Colonel James E. Swett.
 The event that earned the Medal of Honor took place on 7 April 1943 in the Guadalcanal area, and made the then 22-year-old Marine aviator an ace on his first combat flight.
 During the air battle, he was shot down himself and rescued from the water.
 (Submitted on June 10, 2012, by Barry Swackhamer of Brentwood, California.)